mattstyles/raid/packages/raid-streams/readme.md

 ## Keys

 The key streams convert regular key events into reliably emitted events.
-The natural key repeat behaviour if often inappropriate for applications and registering multi-key combos can get tricky, these input streams simplify listening to such events.
+The natural key repeat behaviour is often inappropriate for applications and registering multi-key combos can get tricky, these input streams simplify listening to such events.

+Keys are referenced using their [vkey](https://www.npmjs.com/package/vkey) definitions, i.e. keydown for the enter key emits an event containing `key: '<enter>'`.

 ### Actions